See all glossary terms

 You can pass arguments to the constructor method when you create a new class instance.
 To do this, you need to define a constructor method that accepts parameters.

-For example, here's a HitBox3D class that represent an area that deals damage when another object enters it.
+For example, here's a HitBox3D class that represents an area that deals damage when another object enters it.
 You can define a constructor method that takes a damage parameter:

 class_name HitBox3D extends Area3D